HyperDigimon/HyperDigimon.github.io/README.md

 We reserve the right to make changes to this Privacy Policy at any time and for any reason.
 We will alert you about any changes by updating the "Last updated" date of this Privacy Policy.
 You are encouraged to periodically review this Privacy Policy to stay informed of updates.
 You will be deemed to have been made aware of, will be subject to, and will be deemed to have accepted the changes in any revised Privacy Policy by your continued use of the Application after the date such revised Privacy Policy is posted.

 This Privacy Policy does not apply to the third-party online/mobile store from which you install the Application or make payments, including any in-game virtual items, which may also collect and use data about you.
-We are not responsible for any of the data collected by such third party.
+We are not responsible for any of the data collected by such third-party.

 ### COLLECTION OF YOUR INFORMATION

 We may collect information about you in a variety of ways.
-The information we may collect via the Application depends on the content and materials you use, and includes:
+The information we may collect via the Application depends on the content and materials you use and includes:

 **Personal Data**

-Demographic and other personally identifiable information (such as your name and email address) that you voluntarily give to us when choosing to participate in various activities related to the Application, such as chat, posting messages in comment sections or in our forums, liking posts, sending feedback, and responding to surveys.
-If you choose to share data about yourself via your profile, online chat, or other interactive areas of the Application, pelase be advised that all data you disclose in these areas is public and your data will be accessible to anyone who accesses the Application.
+Demographic and other personally identifiable information (such as your name and email address) that you voluntarily give to us when choosing to participate in various activities related to the Application, such as chat, posting messages in comment sections or our forums, liking posts, sending feedback, and responding to surveys.
+If you choose to share data about yourself via your profile, online chat, or other interactive areas of the Application, please be advised that all data you disclose in these areas is public and your data will be accessible to anyone who accesses the Application.

 **Derivative Data**

-Information our servers automatically collect when you access the Application, such as your native actions that are integral to the Application, including liking, re-blogging, or replying to a post, as well as other interactions with the Application and other users via server log files.
+The information our servers automatically collect when you access the Application, such as your native actions that are integral to the Application, including liking, re-blogging, or replying to a post, as well as other interactions with the Application and other users via server log files.

 **Geo-Location Information**